xiaochuany/blog/docs/posts/2025-04-06-polars-sink.md

 # Polars streaming tricks

 When handling datasets larger than the available RAM on a single machine, `polars` offers a convenient streaming capability via the `LazyFrame.collect(streaming=True)` method.
-Under the hood, this processes the large dataset in chunks, aggregating the results at the end.
-However, a key limitation of this approach is that the final aggregated result must still fit entirely within the machine's RAM.
+Under the hood, this processes the large dataset in chunks, then aggregating the results and so on.
+A key limitation of this approach is that the aggregated results (intermediate and final) must still fit entirely within the machine's RAM.

-When the final result itself is too large for RAM, `polars` provides the sink_* methods as an alternative.
+When the final result itself is too large for RAM but all the intermediate results fit into RAM, `polars` provides the sink_* methods as an alternative.
 These methods allow to write the output directly to disk.
 Here is an example from the official documentation:
 ```py
 lf = pl.scan_csv("my_dataset/*.csv").filter(pl.all().is_not_null())